Axiom Of Maria Prophetissa

 Here we meet, at any rate in veiled form, the dilemma of three and four alluded to in the opening words of the Timaeus.

-Jung identifies the three-four dilemma — the structural core of the axiom — as latent in Plato's Timaeus, tracing the problem back to ancient cosmological thought.
+Jung locates the three-four dilemma — the structural heart of the axiom — in Plato’s Timaeus, grounding the alchemical formula in ancient philosophical cosmology.

 Jung, Carl Gustav, Psychology and Religion: West and East, 1958supporting